evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ## Infotainment

-### Sound system
+### Sound System

 The XPENG X9 AWD Performance comes equipped with one sound system option:

-- ****: This system features NULL speakers and delivers a maximum output of  watts.
+- **:**: This system features NULL speakers and delivers a maximum output of  watts.

 ## Lights

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard Taillights use LED technology, ensuring visibility and efficiency.
+Standard taillights use LED technology, ensuring visibility and efficiency.

 ## Advanced Driver Assistance Systems